-- 1. 11 other Inorganic Contaminants were monitored in CY15, but results were non-detectable. - The MCL for Total Trihalomethanes and Haloacetic Acids is based on an annual average of quarterly samples.
+- 1. 10 other Inorganic Contaminants were monitored in CY16, but results were non-detectable. - No MCL established.
+Monitoring is required so that levels can be made available upon request.
+33 Synthetic Organic Chemicals were monitored in CY16, but results were non-detectable. - The MCL for Total Trihalomethanes and Haloacetic Acids is based on an annual average of quarterly samples.
 The AL for Lead and Copper is based on a 90th percentile value i.e., no more than 10% of all sampled taps.